Oxybelis aeneus: Geographic range and habitat

-Within Arizona, O. eneus is exclusively affiliated with Madrean Evergreen Woodland communities and the upper reaches of adjacent semidesert grassland habitat.
-It is usually encountered in trees or shrubs on open, steep, and grassy slopes, but is also associated with wooded canyons, especially those with abundant vegetation.

 Description

 Oxybelis aeneus is an extremely slender snake that reaches up to 1.9 m in total length (including a long tail).
 Its color may vary from gray to brown with a yellow underside.

 An adult O. aeneus perches in the tree on the left, just above the lowest fork in the trunk.
 Mexican vine snakes disappear in their natural habitat; their cryptic morphology provides them with highly effective camouflage.

 The body is laterally compressed.
 The snout is prominent, its length more than two times the diameter of the eye.
 There is 1 preocular, and there are 2 postoculars.
 There is 1 anterior temporal, and there are 2 posterior temporals.
 There is no loreal scale, and there are 8–10 upper labials.

 The smooth dorsal scales are arranged in 17 rows at midbody.

 Ventrals 173–205; subcaudals 150–188, divided (paired).
 The anal plate is divided in Arizona specimens, but is entire in South American specimens.